docker-mailserver/docker-mailserver/docs/content/config/environment.md

 - **`'***SPAM*** '`** => A string value to use as a mail subject prefix.
 - `undef` => Opt-out of modifying the subject for mail marked as spam.

-!!! tip "Including trailing white-space"
+??? example "Including trailing white-space"

     Add trailing white-space by quote wrapping the value: `SA_SPAM_SUBJECT='[SPAM] '`

-!!! tip "Including the associated spam score"
+??? example "Including the associated spam score"

     The [`_SCORE_` tag][sa-docs::score-tag] will be substituted with the SpamAssassin score: `SA_SPAM_SUBJECT=***SPAM(_SCORE_)***`.